How do you choose a Mattress when there is such a wide range of types,

 All of our Mattresses have a 12 month warranty against manufacturer fault for your peace of mind.

 There are so many Mattresses on the market and knowing where to start can be daunting.
-Only you can choose the Mattress that suits you, but thinking about what position you sleep in, your body weight and the type of Mattress you prefer, can help you narrow down the to the models that are most appropriate to make your final choice from.
+Only you can choose the Mattress that suits you, but thinking about what position you sleep in, your body weight and the type of Mattress you prefer, can help you narrow down the to the best models of the mattress that are most appropriate to make your final choice from.

 We will exchange any faulty / Damaged Item/s or parts, within a reasonable time frame (14 days) from delivery.
 Please see manufacturers warranty for other exchanges.
 We cannot take returns on bedding products or mattresses due to hygiene reasons.
 All of our Mattresses have a 12 month warranty against manufacturer fault for your peace of mind.